rtoenniges/k8s-vaultwarden/README.md

 ## Prerequisites
 - StorageClass - For persistent volume
-- IngressClass - To proxy http and websocket connection to same URL
+- IngressClass - Reverse proxy for http and websocket connection on the same URL